 AT&T INTERNET PRICING, PLANS, AND PROMOTIONS

 AT&T Internet pricing can vary dramatically by product, area, and current promotion.

 AT&T Fiber Internet prices have the same surcharges as DSL, but the service prices will be different from one speed to another, and vary more dramatically by area.
-AT&T currently offers entry-level fiber speeds (100 Mbps) for $60 per month but lowers that price to $40 per month when bundled with a TV product like DirecTV (for the first year).
-The fastest plan, 1000 Mbps, has a standard price of $100 per month, lowered to $60 per month (for the first year) when bundled with TV.
+AT&T currently offers entry-level fiber speeds (100 Mbps) for $55 per month.
 As always, prices and offers may change quickly and without notice, so please call the phone number listed alongside your local AT&T listing on BundleFinders.com, or call us directly and we can provide you with this information.

 WHO IS AT&T INTERNET RIGHT FOR?

 AT&T Internet is a generally robust product, so it’s often a solid choice in areas where it’s available.
 Since AT&T is a phone/internet provider first, and not a traditional Cable TV company, there will almost always be a cable internet competitor.